gSchool/mcsp-unit-oop/01-object-oriented-programming/05-es6-classes.md

 ### Instance Fields

 Next up, there are instance fields.
 Fields are the state of your object.
-They are accessed/set using the `this` keyword and are created for every instance of a class.
-In our example, we have three instance fields: `name`, `hp`, and `powerUps`.
+They are accessed/set using the `this` keyword and are unique across instances of a class.
 Although not part of the original ES6 specification, later versions added a shorthand syntax for defining and initializing fields, which would allow us to write our `Car` constructor like so:

 ```js
 class Car {